-Kn own or Potential Receptors (obtained through on-site and off-site investigation) On-Site Off-Site o For PHCs within 200 m unless sensitive human or ecological features exist at greater distance For CVOCs, on-going assessment of receptors must continue throughout the delineation process (i.e., dependent on plume extent).
-Sensitive (incl. private and municipal drinking water, buildings with dirt bottomed sumps, sensitive surface waters, sensitive ecological habitat, etc.) Ex tent of Contamination (obtained through intrusive testing) Free product (LNAPL/DNAPL) assessment Soil chemistry Groundwater chemistry Lateral and vertical extent of impacts exceeding Tier I RBSLs (PHCs) and Tier II PSSLs (CVOCs).
-As a default for chlorinated solvent assessment, shallow and deep monitoring wells will be required as most CVOCs are dense and if DNAPL is present, it will sink until it reaches a confining layer such as an aquitard or clay layer.
-Vapours (if measured or otherwise reported).
-For CVOCs in soil, vapour sampling is required to delineate impacts.
-Sediment chemistry (where potentially impacted aquatic receptor has been identified) Surface water chemistry (where potentially impacted aquatic receptor has been identified) BE ST MANAGEMENT PRACTICES - ENVIRONMENTAL SITE ASSESSMENT Int rusive Testing Locations and Information Testing methods and techniques are expected to be consistent with current-day industry standards.
+Known or Potential Receptors (obtained through on-site and off-site investigation)

+- On-Site - □ Off-Site - For PHCs within 200 m unless sensitive human or ecological features exist at greater distance - For CVOCs, on-going assessment of receptors must continue throughout the delineation process (i.e., subject to confirmation of plume extent(s)). - □ Sensitive receptors (e.g., private and municipal drinking water/industrial supply wells, buildings with dirt bottomed sumps, sensitive surface waters, sensitive ecological habitat)

+Extent of Contamination (obtained through intrusive testing)

+- □ Free product (LNAPL/DNAPL) assessment - □ Representative soil and groundwater chemistry - Lateral and vertical extent of impacts exceeding Tier I RBSLs (PHCs) and Tier II PSSLs (CVOCs).
+As a default for chlorinated solvent assessment, shallow and deep monitoring wells will be required as most CVOCs are dense and if DNAPL is present, it will sink until it reaches a confining layer such as an aquitard or clay layer. - □ Vapour chemistry (if measured or otherwise reported).
+For CVOCs in soil, vapour sampling is required to delineate impacts where there is a potential indoor air exposure pathway. - Sediment chemistry (where potentially impacted aquatic receptor has been identified) - Surface water chemistry (where potentially impacted aquatic receptor has been identified)

+BEST MANAGEMENT PRACTICES - ENVIRONMENTAL SITE ASSESSMENT

+Intrusive Testing Locations and Information

+- Testing methods and techniques are expected to be consistent with current-day industry standards.
 Regardless of the method/techniques used, all efforts should be made to minimize the spread of contamination as a result of activities conducted during the site assessment.
-Although a concern with all assessments, a specific concern when assessing chlorinated solvent impacts is puncturing deep aquitards (confining layers), as this could cause further vertical and horizontal migration of impacts, especially if DNAPL is present.
-Field screening techniques are considered to be acceptable if they are well founded in theory, capable of calibrating measurements to relative or absolute levels of contamination, verifiable in regard to procedures and results and finally, if results of such techniques can be correlated to laboratory results.
+Although a concern with all assessments, a specific concern when assessing CVOC impacts is puncturing aquitards (confining layers), as this could cause further vertical and horizontal migration of impacts, especially if DNAPL is present. - Field screening techniques are considered to be acceptable if they are well founded in theory, capable of calibrating measurements to relative or absolute levels of contamination, verifiable in regard to procedures and results and finally, if results of such techniques can be correlated to laboratory results.